in-op/GameAI/README.md

 the initial state - has the highest win-rate.

 ### 2.3 Monte-Carlo Tree-Search with Upper Confidence Bounds (MCTS UCB1)
-An domain-general upgrade to pure Monte-Carlo, MCTS UCB1 generates a game tree rooted at the initial gamestate.
+A domain-general upgrade to pure Monte-Carlo, MCTS UCB1 generates a game tree rooted at the initial gamestate.
 Each simulation adds one node to the tree.
 As the tree expands upon